 - All entries must follow the guidelines above.
 Any entries that do not will not be considered.
 We accept only one submission per entry.
-All entries must include your name, address, date of birth and place of study.
-The winning entrant may be asked to make reasonable amendmentss to their entry and the Stratford Literary Festival reserves the right to make amendments to final artwork as it sees fit.
+All entries must include your name, address, age on 24th March 2023 and place of study.
+The winning entrant may be asked to make reasonable amendments to their entry and the Stratford Literary Festival reserves the right to make amendments to final artwork as it sees fit.

 - Entries will not be accepted after the closing date.

-- Writers will be notified before the launch of the Festival on 9th May 2020.
-The winning entry will appear as the jacket on a Festival book which will be on sale at Waterstones Stratford-upon-Avon from 9th May 2020 and online.
+- Writers will be notified before the launch of the Festival on 2nd May 2023.
+The winning entry will appear as the jacket on a Festival book which will be on sale online through our website.

 - By entering and supplying your email address you are allowing us to notify you about the Stratford Literary Festival.
 Your information will not be shared with any third parties.

 Our 2022 Winner!